stephen-woods/blog/content/blog/2019-07-10-transfer-a-docker-image-without-a-registry/index.md

 So, great!
 What's the problem then?
 Well, some images of the services that I rely on are stored in my client's private Docker registry, but to get to them, I need to have an active VPN connection on each server.
 Unfortunately, the VPN server I use to connect to has an artificial limit to the number of connections you can make using the same set of credentials.
-So, because of some corporate policy, there's no way that I can get my laptop and all of the servers connected to the corporate network all at the same time.
+So, because of some corporate policy, there's no easy way that I can get my laptop and all of the servers connected to the corporate network all at the same time.

 What I'd really like to do is pull all of the images that I could possibly need to my Macbook Pro, and then push those